-ECPI University’s College of Culinary Arts, Culinary Institute of Virginia, offers a year-round schedule so you can earn a Bachelor of Science Degree in Food Service Management in just 2.5 years.
-Students who have already earned an Associate Degree in a culinary related field may can earn their Bachelor’s degree in less than 15 months!
+ECPI University’s College of Culinary Arts, Culinary Institute of Virginia, offers a year-round schedule so you could earn a Bachelor of Science Degree in Food Service Management in just 2.5 years.
+Students who have already earned an Associate Degree in a culinary related field may could earn their Bachelor’s degree in less than 15 months!

 - Program Description

 Our Food Service Management degree program is dedicated to studying the operational issues that lead to profitability.
 Students examine the food service industry from the perspective of management, and expanding leadership knowledge and skills to further their careers in the hospitality industry.